 For example, a product that is designated as Level 4 may protect better against that specific type of ballistic impact than one labeled as Level 5.
 A higher level does not necessarily mean that a product will hold up against all ballistics tested in the lower levels.

-However, UL 752 Levels 1, 2 and 3 generally provide lower levels of protection from handguns; these are often seen as crime deterrents at locations where cash is being handled and a handgun would most likely be used to rob the location.
+However, UL 752 Levels 1, 2, and 3 generally provide lower levels of protection from handguns; these are often seen as crime deterrents at locations where cash is being handled and a handgun would most likely be used to rob the location.
 Examples of these could be convenience stores, banks, pharmacies or check cashers.
-And Levels 4 thorugh 8 are often used to protect against larger ballistic threats like high powered rifles and automatic weapons; these may be found at government and military facilities.
+Levels 4 through 8 are often used to protect against larger ballistic threats like high-powered rifles and automatic weapons; these may be found at government and military facilities.

-What UL Rated Windows Are the Most Durable?
+What UL Fire-Rated Windows Are the Most Durable?

 Glass generally holds up better than acrylic and polycarbonate against weathering and general wear and tear, so look for these materials for exterior applications.

-How Do UL Rated Windows Hold Up in Extreme Weather Conditions?
+How Do UL Fire-Rated Windows Hold Up in Extreme Weather Conditions?

 UL 752 rated windows are specifically tested against ballistic impact in both hot and cold environments so you can be sure they will perform even in extreme weather.
 Also, the strong materials used in ballistic glass generally protect well against flying debris during major windstorms as well so there is an added safety level.
 Products that are specifically designated for outdoor use tend to hold up best in these conditions.